datawire/ambassador-docs/docs/emissary/1.13/topics/using/index.md

-# Using Ambassador
+# Using $productName$

-Application development teams use Ambassador to manage edge policies associated with a specific service.
-This section of the documentation covers core Ambassador elements that are typically used by the application development team.
+Application development teams use $productName$ to manage edge policies associated with a specific service.
+This section of the documentation covers core $productName$ elements that are typically used by the application development team.

 * [The Project Resource](projects) The `Project` resource is the easiest way to develop a cloud-native service.
   * [Configuring Authentication](project-authentication)